-(4) All disciplining authorities shall adopt procedures to ensure substantially consistent application of this chapter, the uniform disciplinary act, among the listed disciplining authorities subsection (2) of this section.
+(4) All disciplining authorities shall adopt procedures to ensure substantially consistent application of this chapter, the uniform disciplinary act, among the disciplining authorities listed in subsection (2) of this section.

 Sec.
 18. RCW 18.130.040 and 2022 c 217 s 5 are each amended to read as follows: